 The interpretation of the Old Testament in its historical context, including an introduction to the overall biblical story, methods of interpreting the Pentateuch (Genesis-Deuteronomy) and the historical Books (Joshua-2 Kings), and an in-depth exegesis of selected texts.

-This paper is an introduction to the books of the Old Testament.
-We will study the biblical texts in the context of history and cultures of the ancient Near East and focus in detail on several key examples from the books of Genesis to Kings.
-This paper provides an insight into the foundational texts of two major world religions (and Western culture in general) and encourages students to develop skills in close reading and critical thinking, skills that will serve them well not only in their university career, but in the rest of their lives.
+An introduction to the books of the Old Testament against the background of history and cultures of the ancient Near East.
+We will focus in detail on some key texts from the books of Genesis to Kings, learning the major methods of biblical scholarship as well as gaining an overview of the biblical story as a whole.
+This paper offers an insight into the foundational texts of two major world religions (Judaism and Christianity) and Western culture in general, and encourages students to develop skills in close reading and critical thinking, skills that will serve them well not only in their university career, but in the rest of their lives.

 |Paper title||Interpreting the Old Testament|